 Create a Success Team

-A Success Team regularly reviews ninth grade academic, behavioral, and attendance data to support ninth grade students who are failing one or two of their classes.
+A Success Team regularly reviews ninth grade academic, behavioral, and attendance data.
+This practice supports ninth grade students who are failing one or two of their classes.
 Teams use protocols to efficiently use their time, stay focused on asset-based student support, and assess the effectiveness of those supports.
 These teams are made up of an administrator, counselors, ninth grade teachers, graduation specialists, and attendance liaisons and other key support staff.
 Reserve time for this team to meet 3-4 times a month.

 - Freshman Success Framework includes roles and responsibilities

 - System Improvement Guide: Designed for teams to work though together, this guide covers: Why Ninth Grade, Understanding Your Data, Self-Assessment Tool, and Action Steps.

 - Freshman On-Track Toolkit: An extensive resource to help your team thrive

 - Evaluate Your Team Practices and Set Goals Tool

 Grow the green.
 Start with building in supports that will help all students.
 Move to small group supports that will move groups of students with one or two failing grades back into passing all classes.

 - Regularly communicate progress with students & families using a BAG Report